SymphonicRain/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Features
+- Clicking on "write a new tweet" or the arrow directly below the text in the banner will toggle the text submission field with real-time character-counter.
+- Scrolling down more than 200 pixels will display an arrow button that brings the user back to the top of the page and open the text submission field.
+- User-submitted messages will display directly below the text submission field.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- body-parser
+- Chance